uts-hb/ParallaxBA/README.md

 To compare two BA with "MALAGA PARKING-6L" and "Starry Night" datasets in MATLAB, 'Malaga_BundleAdjustment.m' and 'Starry_BundleAdjustment.m' can be executed, respectively.

 In the case of the "Starry Might" dataset, the type of data can be changed between the data with 80 features and 500 features.
-The type of initial value and the number of images also can be chosen to run MATLAB for both BAs.
+The type of initial value and the number of images also can be chosen to run MATLAB with different initial inputs.